 Building an Internet of Things (video.
 What happens when objects start to post their position and status on the internet?

 Amazing things.
 Massive data collection could change the world.
 Companies all over the globe are working on ways to use tracking and internet connectivity to give new digital life to physical objects and locations.
 French company Violet‘s special stamps trigger email alerts and messages when you move items around your house.
 Drop your keys on a sensor, and your spouse can know you got home safely. ioBridge gives you the hardware and software to hack together devices that let your Twitter Feed control your TV, or allow your garage door to have a Facebook Status.
+Take a moment and imagine a future where every object you own has a presence on the internet.
+What’s the practical application for such massive data collection?

+The most prevalent current micro-payment systems are within MMORPGs (massively multi-player online role-playing games).
+Further Resources.
+Can 'Curation' Save Media?
+LeWeb'10.
 Web 2.0 Events: Co-produced by UBM TechWeb and O'Reilly Conferen.
 Awesome things that haven't been invented. /aiGesture: Video Gesture Recognition.
 10/6/2004 Introduction this is a quick article about putting together an application to recognize gestures through a video feed. a gesture is a movement of the hand or body that has some significance. e.g. in the real-world a well known gesture is shrugging your shoulders. most people recognize that action as meaning you dont know. e.g. in the .NET programming world, the Tablet PC API has a gesture reco system, which might be used to edit text. such as if you scribble back and forth over a word, then the word will be erased Video the 1st step was to get a video feed into my .NET application from a web cam (pictured above). for this task, unmanaged applications can use a component of DirectX called DirectShow.

 Skin Recognition.
 Join diaspora.
 On teaching art to scientists.
 The band Art vs.